VShopApp/docs/docs/how-to-install.md

 3. Open the downloaded APK file and follow the prompts to install it.

-???
-Permission issues with Android?
+??? info "Permission issues with Android?"
     **For Android 8.0 (Oreo) and Later:**

     1. Open **Settings**.